zencart/documentation/content/user/email/welcome.md

 `includes/languages/english/YOURTEMPLATE/create_account.php`.
 where `YOURTEMPLATE` is the name of the custom template you've been developing for your site.

-**HINT:** If you want to test your change once you have made it, rather than signing up for another free email account, you can just delete your account from your store in `Admin->Customers->Customers` and then create it in the usual way.
+**HINT:** If you want to test your change once you have made it, rather than signing up for another free email account, you can just delete your account from your store in [Admin > Customers > Customers](/user/admin_pages/customers/customers/) and then create it in the usual way.